mysociety/popit/docs/api.md

 ### Errors

-If something goes wrong there will be an `error` or `errors` key that will explain the error.
+If something goes wrong there will be an `errors` array that will explain the error.
 Often an HTTP error code will also be used (eg **404** if a result cannot be found).

 ## Record ids